9 Club Foot

 “We told them there was a great scene in their hometown that loved go-go and when Trouble Funk got back to DC, they should get a hold of Ian at Dischord and do a show together.”
 The next month, Trouble Funk played a sold-out concert with Minor Threat, and the Big Boys, who instigated the whole thing, were brought in to open.

 “It was a pretty big deal because it was the first time they had ever mixed the mostly white DC hardcore scene with the mostly black DC go-go scene,” Kerr says.
 “We were pretty honored to be asked, and it also turned out to be Minor Threat’s last show.”
 Folks in D.C. still talk about that historic night.
 But the pioneer performance happened in Austin a month earlier.

 On the night of November 4, 1980, Ronald Reagan was declared the winner of the Presidential election and the politically-radical Gang of Four took the stage at the jam-packed club on 4th and Congress.
 The juxtaposition of these two events made for two hours that no one there would ever forget.
-After reminding the crowd of the world in trouble they were in with Reagan in charge, Gang of Four firehosed the room with danceable punk rock that left everyone dripping.
+After opening act F-Systems reminded the crowd of the “World in Trouble” they were in with Reagan in charge, Gang of Four came out and just firehosed the room with danceable punk rock that left everyone dripping.
 “It was one of those great rock shows that crosses the line into pandemonium,” said photographer David C. Fox.
 “You know that saying about how ‘rock and roll saved my life’?
 That’s how that night felt.”
 This list is not a ranking of the greatest concerts the town’s ever seen.
 We’re not counting encores, this was one of those truly musical intense shows that came out of a big moment.
 Context.
 The lines were becoming clearer that night and the Gang of Four made their side the one to be on.